manuGil/online-core/docs/source/radiometric-ops.rst

 Task 14
    Add the ``tm25aug99_sub.img`` to the project, and display it using a band combination 4, 5 and 3. this image covers shallow water and land with various types of land cover.
-Analyse the histograms of the three bands of this image; * right-click on the layer > select Properties > Histogram tab*.
-Compute the histogram is necessary.
-Then, select *Prefs/Actions > Show selected band* and choose the band want to inspect.
+Analyse the histograms of the three bands for this image; :guilabel:`right-click` on the layer > :guilabel:`Properties` > :guilabel:`Histogram`.
+Compute the histogram if necessary.
+Then, :guilabel:`Prefs/Actions` > :guilabel:`Show selected band` and choose the band you want to inspect.

 .. attention::
    **Question.**
    In which band on display do you expect a major difference in DN Values between water and land?
 Use your knowledge on EM radiation.
 A bi or tri-modal trend in the histogram is an important clue.

 Task 15
-   Use the histograms to identify approximate values for a *contrast stretch* which will enhance the contrasts between types of coverage on the part of the image with the land.
-Save the result using the **Export As..**  and  *Rendered image* options.
+   Use the histograms to identify approximate values for a *contrast stretch* which will enhance the contrasts between types of coverage on the part of ``tm25aug99_sub.img`` with land.
+Save the result using :guilabel:`Export As..` > :guilabel:`Rendered image`.
 Remove the resulting layer from the project.

 Task 16
    Repeat the previous task.
-This time use the histograms to set a contrast that will enhance the image specifically for distinguishing shallow water.
+This time use the histograms to set a contrast that will enhance the image for distinguishing shallow water.

 .. note::
    **Reflection.**